-Staff turnover is part of any business, but SME owners understand that once you have a team of people who work well together to deliver the objectives of the business, it makes good sense to ensure you keep them employed within the business.
+Staff turnover is part of any business, but SME owners understand that once you have a team of people who work well together to deliver the objectives of the business, it makes good sense to improve your staff retention and ensure you keep them employed within the business.

 So what can you do to help retain those valuable employees?